-- Use any generator retirement trajectory which is available expected closure years in AEMO's latest Generation Information page, and from jurisdictional policy objectives or implementation details26 as a starting point for a generator retirement trajectory, and take into account any retirements brought forward in scenarios where Approach 1 was adopted. - Apply those retirements in addition to the expected closure years/closure dates to generators through the capacity outlook modelling to determine representative generation and transmission developments.
-The SSLT model is able to bring forward generator retirements, provided they are not before any notice for closure restrictions (any retirements are integerised as described in Section 2.4.6).
+- Use any generator retirement trajectory which is available expected closure years in AEMO's latest Generation Information page, and from jurisdictional policy objectives or implementation details27 as a starting point for a generator retirement trajectory, and take into account any retirements brought forward in scenarios where Approach 1 was adopted. - Apply those retirements in addition to the expected closure years/closure dates to generators through the capacity outlook modelling to determine representative generation and transmission developments.
+The SSLT model is able to bring forward generator retirements, provided they are not before any notice for closure restrictions (any retirements are integerised as described in Section 2.4.6). - Apply the developments and retirements to time-sequential modelling to validate the retirements until 2030.
+This validation explores whether there are any remaining thermal power stations which are making considerable negative returns over multiple years.
+These stations may then be added to the retirement schedule, again potentially staging over two years for four-unit stations. - Any additional retirements are added to the retirement schedule and applied in the SSLT to determine a revised schedule, with is again validated in time-sequential modelling.